P.J. CAREY (CONTRACTORS) LIMITED

 Dispute resolution process

-At P.J.
-Carey Contractors Ltd, we strive to resolve payment queries in a timely manner.
-We are committed to dealing fairly with and promptly paying our suppliers and subcontractors.
-The method of dispute resolution used will depend on the nature of the query.
-In respect of our subcontractors, the dispute will be dealt with by the relevant project team who will negotiate with our subcontractor until the issue is resolved and payment is made.
-In respect of disputes with our suppliers, our Accounts Payable team will expedite a resolution assisted by our Procurement and relevant site teams.
+At P J Carey Contractors Ltd, we strive to resolve payment queries in a timely basis.
+We are committed to dealing fairly with and promptly paying our suppliers and subcontractors, the dispute will be dealt with by the relevant project team who will negotiate with our subcontractor until the issue is resolved and payment is made.
+In respect of disputes with our suppliers, our Accounts Payable Team will expedite a resolution assisted by our Procurement and relevant site teams.
 Should formal resolution be required, which is extremely unlikely, methods such as mediation may be used.